 The takeaway here is to simply avoid creating duplicate content.
-Another solution is to keep the duplicate page but indicate to Google which page is the primary (or cannonical) page.
-For more on how to indicate cannonical pages, you can dive in here.
+Another solution is to keep the duplicate page but indicate to Google which page is the primary (or canonical) page.
+For more on how to indicate canonical pages, you can dive in here.

 The CMS workhorse - Part 4

 We have gone over the wide variety of CMSs available.
 To sum up which CMS is the right one for you, here is a quick rundown of types of CMSs and the use cases they excel at.

 Traditional CMS is great for companies that just need a quick way to get content displayed on the web.

 Headless CMS is great for companies that need extensive customization and have the budget and timeline that allows for it.